MustafaShehata/Pharmacy-Management-System/README.md

 # Pharmacy Management System

-Pharmacy Management System is a web application using React in frontend and nodejs in backend.
+Pharmacy Management System is a web application using React in frontend and Nodejs in backend.

 ## Introduction